tw-mosip/inji-wallet/docs/presentation-during-issuance.md

             Note over wallet, issuer: The response body has the structure<br/>{status:"require_interaction", type:"openid4vp_presentation", auth_session:"..random string",<br/>//Presentation request<br/>openid4vp_request: {standard ovp request by value with response_mode as "iar-post" or "iar-post.jwt"}}
             vciClient ->> openid4vp: 4.
 Validating the openid4vp request received from Issuer
             openid4vp ->> vciClient: Return AuthorizationRequest (ovpRequest)
-            vciClient ->> wallet: 5.0 Presentation consent callback to Wallet <br/>(Obtaining user consent for presentation request) wallet ->> vciClient: Return consent result (boolean) alt User consent given for presentation
-            vciClient ->> wallet : 5.1 Handle presentation request callback to Wallet <br/>(Displaying the presentation request to the user and obtaining user consent, <br/>Filtering the credentials in Wallet which satisfies the presentation request criteria,<br/> Showing the filtered credentials to the user for selection,<br/> Obtaining user consent for sharing the selected credentials) wallet ->> vciClient: Return selected credentials or error for consent rejection note over wallet, openid4vp: Create VP response alt Successful (consent given + selected credentials) vciClient ->> openid4vp: 6. prepare the data for signing as per the selected credentials
+            vciClient ->> wallet: 5 Handle presentation request callback to Wallet <br/>(Displaying the presentation request to the user and obtaining user consent, <br/>Filtering the credentials in Wallet which satisfies the presentation request criteria,<br/> Showing the filtered credentials to the user for selection,<br/> Obtaining user consent for sharing the selected credentials<br/>Note: The consent is a business context here<br/>TODO: checkout on consent details) wallet ->> vciClient: Return selected credentials or error for consent rejection / no matching credentials note over wallet, openid4vp: Create VP response alt Successful (consent given + selected credentials) vciClient ->> openid4vp: 6. prepare the data for signing as per the selected credentials